roderickmackenzie/matlab_robot_buggy/WS3/worksheet_3.md

 Figure 3: Examples of resistors.
 </p>

-Question 2: We are now going to have a play with driving some LEDs with the GPIO pins.
-Once you have mastered driving LEDs, you will be able to drive any external real world device using these pins.
-Think, car breaks, fans, lighting, ignition systems to rockets, anything which takes a yes/no signal to do something.
-So, although driving LEDs may seem pretty simple, it gives you the power to interface your computer with any real world device.
-In order to turn the LEDs off and on they must be connected to a output pins of the PI, using a 330 ohm resistor [brown, black,black, orange,orange].
-The resistor just limits the current the LED draws from the PI.
-The wiring diagram for the LED can be seen in figure 4, the yellow blobs are the 330ohm resistors, they are connected to the negative power rail.
-The red wires go to the PI, use male female jumper leads to do this.
-Figure 4: Wiring diagram for the LED [You may have to slightly rearrange the wiring for the echo sensor to get the LEDs into your bread board, don’t rearrange the wiring for the power supply.]

-Now the LEDs have been connected, the all the pins can be turned on for one second using the octave function
+**Step 2:** Now the LEDs have been connected, he pins can be turned on for one second using the octave function

 ```
 pin_out(“1111”,1.0)